Soldier Honored: Michael J. McMahon

 Branch of Service: Army

 Lt.
-Col. McMahon left behind a wife and three children, one of which is a Folds of Honor scholarship recipient.
+Col. McMahon is survived by a wife and three children, one of whom is a Folds of Honor scholarship recipient.